ShaneCurcuru/-canoniculled.com/gfm.md

 with the obvious `\` backslash, like: this \*escapes markdown syntax\* and \|our-old-project\|.

 [GH magically links](bootstrap3.html) with relative files within a repo, cross-branch sometimes.
 User alerting is both @ShaneCurcuru - me on local repos; @apache/ShaneCurcuru - me in the org.
+They also autolinks www.apache.org.
+And without the trailing period.

 > There's never enough time to do all the nothing you want. `>blockquote` on one line -- Calvin